xmenage/print_with_clay_at_CODA/README.md

 from the polar equation.

 The easiest way to get started is to set up the environment then run the whole notebook (Menu Run > Run All Cells).
-The result can be visalized in the notebook.
+The result can be visualized in the notebook.
 It will also generate the gcode file ready to print.
-It can also be viewed in a gcode viewer
+The gcode file can be viewed in a gcode viewer

 To create a new shape, duplicate and modify one of the methods defined in the Shell class then assign it to the shell.polar_curve attribute